 What am I being asked to do as a participant?

-We are asking participants to estimate the probability that various events related to science and technology trends will occur and to offer a rationale for their forecasts.
+We are asking participants to estimate the probability that various events related to science and technology trends and geopolitics will occur and to offer a rationale for their forecasts.
 INFER is designed to generate real-time crowd forecasts, so we ask participants to log in regularly (several times per month) to make and update their forecasts.
 We will also release new sets of questions periodically and encourage participants to check in when alerted of new questions.
 We also encourage you to support the project in other ways, such as suggesting forecasting questions or topic areas to the INFER team, inviting friends and colleagues, and posting about INFER on social media.

 Can I invite my friends or colleagues to become forecasters?